loighic/macro/docs/pt3a/AD_AS.md

 { .annotate }

 1. If we are looking at supply and demand for a single market (like we did [earlier](/macro/pt1b/sup_and_dem/#a-surplus)), then we know that there will be a surplus when the quantity supplied is greater than the quantity demanded.

-In the AD-AS model, however, if suppliers produce extra inventory, it just gets counted in the investment portion of GDP, and so it is, by definition, part of the current aggregate demand.
-Hence, there can't really be a surplus in this model.
+    In the AD-AS model, however, if suppliers produce extra inventory, it just gets counted in the investment portion of GDP.
+So, this "surplus" inventory is, by definition, part of the current aggregate demand.
+Therefore, there can't really be a surplus in this model.

 ## GDP, inflation, and unemployment